Air Traffic Controller training

 You must be able to provide evidence that you have obtained the following requirements.
 We understand some of you may be working toward these qualifications, but unfortunately there are no exceptions to these requirements at this time.

-We do accept international qualifications however these must be accompanied by an assessment that the international qualification is equivalent to an eligible Australian qualification.
-This must be done PRIOR to submitting your application.
+- We do accept international qualifications however, these must be accompanied by an assessment that the international qualification is equivalent to an eligible Australian qualification.
+This must either be submitted at the time of application within three months of submitting your application.

 Please also refer to the 'Minimum Requirements' Section of these FAQs for further details relating to mandatory education qualifications and residency status.